AmirMK/test/README.md

 ## 1.2.
 Install Python and TabPy

 To install any software or package you need to connect to your EC2 instance.
-There are multiple ways to connect to your instance including ssh connection (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) (for mac) and putty (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)(for windows) however the most straight forward method is using the AWS UI:
+There are multiple ways to connect to your instance including [ssh connection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) (for mac) and [putty](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) (for windows) however the most straight forward method is using the AWS UI:

 After connecting to the EC2 you need to run the following commands.